Alexandria Ocasio-Cortez: 2022 congressional election

-2024
+2024 congressional election

-In May, the DSA debated whether to endorse Ocasio-Cortez.
+In May 2024, the DSA debated whether to endorse Ocasio-Cortez.
 Some members argued that she was more committed to the Democratic Party and that her positions on Palestine had become weaker.
 On June 23, the DSA National Political Committee (NPC) voted to endorse her so long as she fulfilled its list of demands, most concerning Palestine.
 The New York City chapter, which endorsed her, rejected the deal.
 On July 10, the NPC withdrew its endorsement of Ocasio-Cortez, citing her participation in a panel that conflated antisemitism with anti-Zionism, her support for a resolution that characterized denial of Israel's right to exist as antisemitism, and a co-signed press release in support of the Iron Dome defense system.

 Investment banker Marty Dolan, a moderate Democrat, ran against Ocasio-Cortez in the primary.
 Ocasio-Cortez won overwhelmingly.

 Ocasio-Cortez again easily won the general election against Forte.
 Some voters in her district split their tickets, voting for Ocasio-Cortez and for Trump in the presidential election.
 Harris won 65% of the district's vote and Trump 33%, an increase from 2020.
 A political analyst said this was because both Trump and Ocasio-Cortez "were leading with the message of working-class pocketbook issues".
 Ocasio-Cortez asked those who split their tickets why they did so; some said that they both cared about the working class and were "less establishment", while others cited the Gaza war and the economy.

+2026 congressional election

+In April 2026, the New York City chapter of the DSA formally endorsed Ocasio-Cortez for reelection.
+According to unofficial election-night results, Ocasio-Cortez defeated Felipe Garcia and Marty Dolan in the June 23 Democratic primary, receiving 30,189 votes.
+She advanced to the general election against Republican nominee Diamant Hysenaj.